Stochastic Optimal Control via Local Occupation Measures: Introduction

-The remainder of this article is structured as follows: In Section \ref{sec:background}, we formally introduce the concept of occupation measures and show how it enables the construction of tractable convex relaxations for a large class of stochastic optimal control problems with embedded diffusion processes.
-In Sections \ref{sec:dual} and \ref{sec:primal}, we propose the notion of local occupation measures and study its interpretation in the context of stochastic optimal control from the primal (moment) and dual (polynomial) perspective, respectively.
-Section \ref{sec:scaling} is dedicated to highlight the advantages of the proposed framework for the construction of high quality relaxations with regard to the scaling properties and structure of the resultant optimization problems.
+The remainder of this article is structured as follows: In Section \ref{sec:background}, we review the concept of occupation measures and show how it enables the construction of tractable convex relaxations for a large class of stochastic optimal control problems with embedded diffusion processes.
+In Sections \ref{sec:dual} and \ref{sec:primal}, we introduce the notion of local occupation measures and study its interpretation in the context of stochastic optimal control from the dual (polynomial) and primal (moment) perspective, respectively.
+Section \ref{sec:scaling} is dedicated to highlight the advantages of the proposed framework with regard to the scaling properties and structure of the resultant SDP relaxations.
 In Section \ref{sec:case_study}, we showcase the potential of the proposed approach with an example problem from population control.
 In Section \ref{sec:extensions}, we discuss the extension of the described local occupation measure framework to discounted infinite horizon control problems as well as the control of jump processes, supported with an example from systems biology.
 We conclude with some final remarks in Section \ref{sec:conclusion}.

-\section{Problem Description \& Preliminaries}
+\section{Problem description \& preliminaries}